Why Canonical Rounds Fail for Optimal Byzantine Resilience: Preliminaries

 A \emph{configuration} of the system is a vector of process states, one for each process, and a set of in-transit messages.
 In an \emph{initial configuration}, each process is in an initial state and no messages are in transit.
-Given a subset of at most $f$ processes that are ``faulty'' with the rest being ``correct'', we define an {\em execution} as a sequence of alternating configurations and events $C_0, e_1, C_1,\ldots$ such that: \begin{itemize} \item $C_0$ is an initial configuration. \item The first event for each process is WakeUp.
+Given a subset of at most $f$ processes that are \emph{faulty} with the rest being \emph{correct}, we define an {\em execution} as a sequence $\alpha$ of alternating configurations and events $C_0, e_1, C_1,\ldots$ such that: \begin{itemize} \item $C_0$ is an initial configuration. \item The first event for each process is WakeUp.
 A correct process experiences exactly one WakeUp and a faulty process can experience any number of WakeUps.
-The WakeUp can either be spontaneous (e.g., triggered by the invocation of the algorithm) or in response to the receipt of a message. \item Suppose $e_i$ is an event in which process $p$ receives message $m$ sent by process $p$.
-Then $m$ is an element of the set of in-transit messages in $C_{i-1}$ and it is the oldest in-transit message sent by $q$ to $p$, i.e., point-to-point links are FIFO. \item Suppose $e_i$ is a step by correct process $p$ and let $s$ and $M$ be the state and set of messages resulting from $p$'s transition function applied to $p$'s state in $C_i$ and, if $e_i$ is a receive event, the message $m$ being received.
-Then the only differences between $C_i$ and $C_{i+1}$ are that, in $C_{i+1}$, $m$ is no longer in transit, $M$ is in transit, and $p$'s state is $s$.
-If $p$ is Byzantine, then $s$ and $M$ can be anything. \item Every message sent by a process to a correct process is eventually received. \end{itemize}
+The WakeUp can either be spontaneous (e.g., triggered by the invocation of the algorithm) or in response to the receipt of a message. \item Suppose $e_i$ is an event in which process $p$ receives message $m$ sent by process $q$.
+Then $m$ is an element of the set of in-transit messages in $C_{i-1}$ and it is the oldest in-transit message sent by $q$ to $p$.
+This means that point-to-point links are FIFO. \item Suppose $e_i$ is a step by correct process $p$ and let $s$ and $M$ be the state and set of messages resulting from $p$'s transition function applied to $p$'s state in $C_i$, a random number, and, if $e_i$ is a receive event, the message $m$ being received.
+Then the only differences between $C_i$ and $C_{i+1}$ are that in $C_{i+1}$, $m$ is no longer in transit, $M$ is in transit, and $p$'s state is $s$.
+If $p$ is Byzantine, then $s$ and $M$ can be anything. \item If $\alpha$ is infinite, then every correct process takes infinitely many steps and every message sent by a process to a correct process is eventually received. \end{itemize}

+We model the variability in asynchronous executions, other than that caused by random numbers, by an \emph{adversary}, which is a function that takes the current prefix of the execution and returns the next event to occur.
+The adversary is subject to the constraints indicated above.
+The adversary is \emph{full information} as it can see the random choices made so far by the processes which are reflected in the process states and message contents, and \emph{static} as it chooses the faulty processes initially.

-If $\alpha$ and $\beta$ are executions and $X$ is a set of processes, we say the executions are {\it indistinguishable} to $X$, denoted $\alpha \similar{X} \beta$, if, for each process $p$ in $X$, $p$ has the same initial state and experiences the same sequence of events in $\alpha$ as in $\beta$.
+We say that executions $\alpha$ and $\beta$ are {\it indistinguishable} to a set of processes $X$, denoted $\alpha \similar{X} \beta$, if, for each process $p$ in $X$, $p$ has the same initial state and experiences the same sequence of events and random numbers in $\alpha$ as in $\beta$.